 However, from a viticulture perspective, this part of St. Helena is one of the top regions in the valley and also one of the most historically relevant vineyard neighborhoods; neighbors include Beckstoffer’s Bourne Vineyard, Pellet Estate and Edge Hill.

-It crossed their mind to segment up pieces of art by iconic artists (IE Chagall, Picasso) but doing so would certainly bring negative publicity.
+It crossed their mind to segment up pieces of art by iconic artists (IE Chagall, Picasso) but doing so would certainly bring significant negative publicity, not to mention the cost of acquiring a single piece.
 Rather, each year they commission a single piece of art from one artist (being sure to communicate their intended use) – often from emerging artists.
-The artist and their art must appeal to both Estelle and Sebastian but because it will be segmented – the individual mini-paintings must be able to stand on their own.
+The artist and their art must appeal to both Estelle and Sebastian but because it will be segmented, and the individual mini paintings must be able to stand on their own.
 The pieces are generally colorful and often abstract in nature – but the diversity of pieces chosen varies.
 One year they used a piece from a street artist.

 All magnums are sold in 3-bottle boxes.
 Each bottle is numbered as is the reverse side of each label so it can be traced back to its original placement in the painting – easily identified through a roll up canvas image included with every shipment showing the grid layout of all the labels on the original piece of art.
 In 2014, the painting they commissioned was partly created with glow in the dark paint.
 And every magnum is bottled, and painstakingly labeled and numbered by hand.

-The 2016 Depiction Cabernet Sauvignon is deep purple in color – with aromatics of red berries, pomegranate, dried rose petal, violets, dusty cedar, a sweetness of milk chocolate and Graham cracker – and deeper into the aromatics, a kiss of espresso.
-Medium bodied, supple in its feel across the entire palate – with flavors of plum and darker cherry.
+The 2016 Depiction Cabernet Sauvignon is deep purple in color; the bouquet offers scents of red berries, pomegranate, dried rose petal, violets, dusty cedar, a sweetness of milk chocolate and Graham cracker – and deeper into the aromatics, a kiss of espresso.
+Medium bodied, supple in its feel across the entire palate with flavors of plum and darker cherry.
 There is nothing harsh about this wine whatsoever and its texture is a lovely attribute.
-The finish offers dusty, finely woven tannins, felt more in the front and mid palate rather then on the back.
+The finish offers dusty, finely woven tannins, felt more in the front and mid palate rather than on the back.
 This is a wine well worth seeking out.

 Two words can be used to accurately describe these two wines – balanced and seamless.